St Edward's School, Oxford: Early history

 Simeon created an independent school with monastic-style buildings around a quadrangle.
 The original buildings were designed by William Wilkinson.
 The north range was built in 1873 and 1886, the gatehouse in 1879, and the east range, including Big School and the library, in 1881.
 Wilkinson's most significant building at St Edward's is the chapel, built in 1876.

-The school flourished under the guidance of warden Henry Ewing Kendall from 1925 to 1954.
+Henry Ewing Kendall

-In the Second World War, air raid shelters were dug into the grass of the Quad.
-The school was presented with a stained glass window by the RAF at the end of the war in recognition of "the superb contribution to the war effort made by former pupils of the School".

-These included, among many others, Guy Gibson of 617 Squadron, who led 'The Dambusters', flying ace Douglas Bader, and Adrian Warburton, famous for his role in the defence of Malta.
-Pacifist inclinations during the 1970s and 1980s caused the window to be relocated, before it was put back on display in the Old Library.
-The window has since been moved again and can now be seen on display in the warden's dining room.
-The school also has a scholarship fund to assist pupils whose parents are in the armed forces.

-In 1982, the sixth form became co-educational.
+The Rev. Henry Ewing Kendall (1888–1963) was Warden from 1925 to 1954.
+George Mallaby taught at the school in the period 1924 to 1935, and gave his views of Kendall in Each In His Office (1972).
+At the beginning of the book he listed Kendall with Norman Brook, H. W. Garrod and Jack Adams as "four remarkable men".

+Kendall succeeded the Rev. William Harold Ferguson, who had moved to Radley College to take over as Warden there from Adam Fox.
+St Michael's College, Tenbury and the choir school at All Saints, Margaret Street were feeder prep schools, which had kept up musical standards; and there was an Anglo-Catholic tradition.
+The fees were low.
+Yet the retention of staff and the teaching were not good.
+Kendall's attitude was that "if the right standards were established and the right facilities offered, more boys could certainly be attracted from professional families."

+As Warden, Kendall concentrated entirely on the school, was "human, friendly, humorous, convivial"; on the other hand he retained complete control of its running.
+He gave it 29 years of "incessant activity and unswerving devotion".

+Later history

 The whole school became fully co-educational in 1997.

-Recent history

-The school opened a new music centre in January 2017, the Ogston Music School.
-It expands the musical repertoire of the school, with 20 practice rooms, seven ensemble rooms, the large Weston Recital Room, a rock room, the Fenton Recording Studio, and the Ferguson Sixth Form Music Library.

 In 2016, the school announced a new building project to complete the school's main Quad.
 The new development, designed by architect Nick Hardy (TSH Architects) and completed in 2020, includes a purpose-built Library, a university-style academic centre, and a new hall, with a capacity for 1,000 people.

 July 2007 marked the official opening of The North Wall Arts Centre.
 The centre was built on the site of the old school swimming pool, which was the oldest swimming pool in the country.

-The North Wall Arts Centre is run by co-artistic directors Ria Parry and John Hoggarth, and is a producing theatre.
+The North Wall Arts Centre is run by Ria Parry and is a producing theatre.

 The North Wall Arts Centre won several major architectural awards for its design, including a RIBA award.

 The Martyrs Pavilion, designed by architect John Pawson, was opened in 2009 and won the 2010 Oxford Preservation Trust award in the New Buildings category.